RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.D. candidate in the [School of Operations Research and Information Engineering](https://www.orie.cornell.edu/orie) at [Cornell University](https://www.cornell.edu/), where I am fortunate to be advised by Professor [Peter Frazier](https://people.orie.cornell.edu/pfrazier/).
 Prior to coming to Cornell, I completed the undergraduate program in Mathematics offered jointly by the [University of Guanajuato](http://www.ugto.mx/en/) and the [Center for Research in Mathematics](https://www.cimat.mx/en).

-My current research focuses on the design and analysis of Bayesian optimization algorithms for problems with a nested structure, which arise in calibration of expensive simulators, multi-objective optimization with preference information, and risk-averse simulation optimization.
+My research interests lie at the intersection between operations research and machine learning, with an emphasis on Bayesian machine learning methods for sequential decision making.
+My dissertation work focused on the design and analysis of Bayesian optimization algorithms for problems exhibiting a nested structure.
+These algorithms have found application in a wide range of domains, such as risk-averse simulation optimization of COVID-19 testing policies, multi-objective portfolio optimization with user preferences, and reinforcement-learning-based robot control.

+I am looking for postdoctoral positions for the next academic year.
+Please feel free to contact me if you think I would be a fit for your research group.